 Although some statues show the Abhaya mudra with the left hand, Gautama Buddha statues (historical Buddha) always depict the mudra with the flat right hand.
 As a result, the Buddha displays his right palm flat in front of the chest and it faces forward away from the body.
 Additionally, his left hand is always in Dhyana “meditation” mudra usually with the alms bowl of a Buddhist monk resting in the palm.

-Therefore, if your Buddha is using this mudra it is almost certainly the historical Buddha.
-Although there are some isolated exceptions with more complex deities such as the Dhyani Buddhas.
-For example, Amoghasiddhi also uses the Abhaya mudra in the same manner as historical Buddha.
+Therefore, if your Buddha is displaying Abhaya mudra with the right hand, it is almost certainly the historical Buddha.
+Although there are some isolated exceptions with more complex deities such as Amoghasiddhi who uses the Abhaya mudra in the same manner as historical Buddha.

 Protection Buddha Statue